director of the International Monetary Fund, says the gigantic

 the global economic recovery and strong macroeconomic

-management in terms of fiscal and monetary policies as the
+terms of fiscal and monetary policies as the

 main drivers of growth.